CleverCloud/clever-operator/README.md

 ### From source

-You will need some tools on your computer to build and deploy the operator, at least you will `git`, `rust` compiler and `docker`.
+You will need some tools on your computer to build and deploy the operator, at least you will `git`, `rust` toolchain and `docker`.
 To deploy the operator, you will also need the `kubectl` command and a `kubernetes` cluster.

 So, firstly, you will need to retrieve the source.
 You can clone them directly from